-Internet Marketing for Small Business: how and where to start
+Internet Marketing for Small Business: how to start

 If you’re a small business and you don’t have an effective internet marketing presence, you’re not in the race when potential customers are searching for the kind of product or service you sell.
 And let’s face it, that’s where people looking these days – online.

 Many small businesses are missing out because they haven’t done the basic things to put themselves in the running.
 If you are one of those businesses, here’s a crash course.

 The good news is you can do much of it for free.
 It could cost you as little as a few hundred dollars to get the essentials going.

 I’ve tried to keep this as non-technical as I can.
 If you still find you need help, I’ve provided the name of a techie who can assist at the end.

 Are you starting from ground zero?
 If so, this first point is for you.

 You need to buy a domain name (website address) and website hosting.
 There are a heap of companies out there that do it.
 You can search for them online.
 The ones I’ve used and recommend are Digital Pacific and Ventra IP.
 Both are Australian outfits and both did the job pretty well.